carlosperate/docker-microbit-toolchain/README.md

 $ git submodule update --init
 # First we prepare the project, this initial docker command only has to be run once
 $ docker run -v $(pwd):/home --rm ghcr.io/carlosperate/microbit-toolchain:latest make -C lib/micropython/mpy-cross
-# Now we are ready to build.
-In this case since we need a shell command (cd) we need to run it with bash
+# Now we are ready to build using the Makefile in the src folder
-$ docker run -v $(pwd):/home --rm ghcr.io/carlosperate/microbit-toolchain:latest bash -c "cd src && make"
+$ docker run -v $(pwd):/home --rm ghcr.io/carlosperate/microbit-toolchain:latest make -C src
 ```

 ### Example: DAPLink for micro:bit V2